 The 54 mile route takes about 1.5 hours to drive and winds past towering cliffs on either side.
 During the busy tourist season, shuttle buses make stops along the route dropping hikers and climbers off at their destinations.

-Many of Zion National Park’s top attractions are found along this road, including the West Temple, the East Temple, the Court of Patriarchs, Zion Lodge, Weeping Rock, the Temple of Zinawava, and the Zion Human History Museum.
+Many of Zion National Park’s top attractions are found along this road, including the West Temple, the East Temple, the Court of Patriarchs, Zion Lodge, Weeping Rock, the Temple of Sinawava, and the Zion Human History Museum.

 With a combination of gorgeous sights and flexibility, the scenic drive is worth enjoying all on its own.